GoogleCloudPlatform/anthos-config-management-samples/namespace-specific-policy/README.md

 ## Sync namespace specific policies

 Now you can configure ConfigSync to sync these policies to the cluster.
-You can do this either using the GCP console or `kubectl apply`.
+You can do this either using the GCP console or `gcloud`.

 ### Using GCP console